Interstellar0verdrive/MyHOME/README.md

-## ⚠️ Work in Progress – Personal Fork
+## ⚠️ Personal Fork – Experimental Stability Improvements

-This repository is a fork of
+This repository is a personal fork of:
-**anotherjulien/MyHOME**.

-I am experimenting with stability improvements (listener reconnect logic and clean task shutdown).
+**anotherjulien/MyHOME**

+The goal of this fork is to improve runtime stability and reduce gateway-side stress caused by aggressive polling and fragile reconnect handling.

+This is an experimental branch intended for testing and learning purposes.
-It is not stable, not reviewed, and not intended for production use.
+It is **not officially supported**, not reviewed, and not recommended for production environments.

+---

+### 🔧 Stability & Behavior Changes

+**2026-02 – Initial Stability Pass**

+- Added watchdog logic to the event listener loop to prevent infinite awaits on half-open sockets.
+- Improved reconnect handling with exponential backoff.
+- Added clean shutdown handling for async tasks.
+- Clarified internal task lifecycle (event session vs command session).
+- Reduced aggressive polling intervals:
+  - `sensor.py` SCAN_INTERVAL from 60s → 300s
+  - `binary_sensor.py` SCAN_INTERVAL from 5s → 30s
+- Added inline documentation to clarify async flow and session management.

+These changes aim to:
+- Reduce frequent TCP reconnect churn.
+- Minimize command session resets.
+- Improve long-running stability of the integration.

+---

+### 📌 Original Project

-Original project:
+Original upstream repository:
 https://github.com/anotherjulien/MyHOME

+All credits for the original implementation go to the upstream author.
+This fork only focuses on experimental stability improvements.

 # What's up?